DocSunset/sygaldry/sygaldry/sygsa-max17055/sygsa-max17055.lili.md

 ## Helper Functions
 In addition to functions for reading and writing to registers.
 Functions for writing specific properties to the fuel gauge were also written.
 This allows us to update the properties from the command line without having to restart the device.

 In addition the restore parameter function restores the ModelGauge parameters after a power loss event.
+The MAX17055 slowly learns and adjust its state of charge prediction with time based on voltage, current and temperature information.
+After a power loss or major software change the fuelgauge IC resets, in order to retain past information from the battery (charge cycles, full capacity, etc.) they must be restored manually from previously stored values.

 ```cpp
 //@='helpers'